Please call for current pricing and availability on these and other products not listed.

 Palladium, the market

 From time to time, it seems about every five to seven years, some major auto maker and its catalytic converter manufacturer announce that they are switching from platinum to palladium, or vice versa, in the manufacture of converters.
 This causes the metal being dropped to fall in price and the metal doing the replacing to rise in price.

-Only rarely does CMIGS make recommendations on palladium or platinum because it is difficult-if not impossible-to anticipate the next bombshell to be dropped on the palladium or platinum market.
-However, when palladium or platinum trade at double the price of gold, we suggest that investors owning palladium or platinum consider trading for gold or silver.
+Only rarely does CMIGS make recommendations on palladium or platinum because it is difficult–if not impossible–to anticipate the next bombshell to be dropped on the palladium or platinum market.
+However, from time to time precious metals analytical firms present bullion scenarios for palladium (and platinum).

 Palladium coins as money

 Despite numerous government mints having produced palladium coins in recent years, palladium does not have a history of being used as money.
 The mints turned out palladium coins solely to take advantage of the excitement surrounding palladium as it was heralded as an alternative to platinum for many industrial uses.
 As it turned out, palladium and platinum have taken turns replacing each other and causing volatile price swings in both metals.

 If you want to discuss investing in palladium bullion bars or coins, call us.
 We take calls 7:00 am to 5:00 pm MST, Mondays through Fridays.